camptocamp/shared_config_manager/README.md

 By default the image starts a WSGI server listening on port 8080.
 In big deployments a full WSGI server could use a sizeable amount of RAM.
 So you could have only a couple of such containers and the rest running as slaves.
 For that, change the command run by the container to `/app/shared_config_slave.py`.

-## Tunnings

-A few environment variables can be used to tune the containers:

-* C2C_REDIS_URL: Must point to a running Redis (typical: `redis://redis:6379`)
-* MASTER_CONFIG: The master configuration (string containing the YAML config)
-* ROUTE_PREFIX: The prefix to use for the HTTP API (defaults to `/scm`)

-See [https://github.com/camptocamp/c2cwsgiutils] for other parameters.

 ## Example docker-compose for Rancher